Some of the fabulous show features at the RHS Chelsea Flower Show 2016

 Keeping Britain Green

 A key part of our Greening Grey Britain Campaign is about transforming paved-over front gardens into beautiful, planted areas.
-This year, you could join in with our Front Gardens Summit debate which streamed live on Tuesday 24 May.

 Take Chelsea Home

 If you enjoyed your trip to Chelsea Flower Show this year, then why not take a look at how you can take Chelsea home, and with our 2016 gardening theme of Health, Happiness and Horticulture, we showed just how and why gardening can make you feel so much better.